asador/gRPCvsREST/Readme.md

 The test scenarios include reading and writing of a single `Employee` object and a list of 10, 100, and 1000 objects.
 The average size of `Employee` is ~130 and ~310 bytes in protobuf and JSON respectively.

+Both gRPC and REST servers are being initialized with 10000 random sample records.
+This data will be retrieved by clients as individual records or in a batch of different sizes.
+Clients are also initialized with 2000 sample records used for uploading to the servers.

 ## grpc-server ##

 **Build:**